-This page walks you through deploying a Google App Engine standard or flexible environment application and securing it with Cloud Identity-Aware Proxy (Cloud IAP).
+This page walks you through deploying an App Engine standard or flexible environment application and securing it with Cloud Identity-Aware Proxy (Cloud IAP).
 The quickstart includes sample code for an App Engine standard environment webapp that verifies a logged-in user's name.
 This quickstart uses Cloud Shell to clone and deploy the sample application.
 You can use this quickstart to enable Cloud IAP for your own App Engine standard environment or App Engine flexible environment Beta app.

 Before you begin